The Growth Hacking Process: A Step-by-Step Guide

 Ok, enough small talk!

-In this article, we'll dig into the Growth Hacking Methodology, particularly with a focus on the process for rapid experimentation that a lot of successful tech startups have used to scale their businesses.
+Let's dig into the growth hacking methodology, particularly with a focus on the process of rapid experimentation that many successful tech startups have used to scale their businesses.

 Step 1 – Finding Product-Market Fit